SingleStepTests/ProcessorTests/nes6502/README.md

 The NES 6502 is a version of the 6502 that ignores the state of the decimal flag when performing arithmetic.

 10,000 tests are provided per opcode.
-All tests assume a full 64kb of RAM is mapped to the processor.
+All tests assume a full 64kb of uniquely-mapped RAM is mapped to the processor; **this deviates from the actual memory layout of a NES** regardless of the cartridge in use.

 Sample test: